Connecting Pigment's MCP Server to AI systems gives access to tools in two modes.

 ℹ️ Note

-Advanced mode includes a search tool that lets the AI systems scan and understand your entire Application logic.
+searchtool that lets the AI systems scan and understand your entire Application logic.
 This helps the systems provide better answers.
-The search tool exposes all Block metadata (e.g. names, data types, Dimensions, formulas) to users, but no actual data is accessible through it.
+Thesearchtool is not subject to AI data access.
+It exposes all Blocks’ metadata (e.g. names, data types, Dimensions, formulas) to users, but no actual data is accessible through it.
 We recommend that you do not put any sensitive information in Block metadata as it is not subject to access rights.
 If you want to prevent a user from accessing Block metadata, you must remove that user’s access to the Block’s Application in Pigment.